Grand appartement du roi

 The grand appartement du roi is the King's grand apartment of the Palace of Versailles.

-As a result of Louis LeVau's envelope of Louis XIII’s château, constructed as part of Louis XIV's second building campaign (1669–1672), the king and queen had new apartments in the new addition, known at the time as the château neuf (new palace).
+As a result of Louis Le Vau's envelope of Louis XIII’s château, constructed as part of Louis XIV's second building campaign (1669–1672), the King and Queen had new apartments in the new addition, known at the time as the château neuf (new palace).
 The State Apartments, which are known respectively as the grand appartement du roi and the grand appartement de la reine, occupied the main or principal floor of the château neuf.
-LeVau’s design for the state apartments closely followed Italian models of the day, as evidenced by the placement of the apartments on the next floor up from the ground level – the piano nobile – a convention the architect borrowed from 16th- and 17th-century Italian palace design.
+Le Vau’s design for the state apartments closely followed Italian models of the day, as evidenced by the placement of the apartments on the next floor up from the ground level – the piano nobile – a convention the architect borrowed from 16th- and 17th-century Italian palace design.

 Le Vau’s plan called for an enfilade of seven rooms, each dedicated to one of the then-known planets and their associated titular Roman deity.
-LeVau’s plan was bold as he designed a heliocentric system that centered on the salon d’Apollon.
-The salon d’Apollon originally was designed as the king’s bedchamber, but served as a throne room.
+Le Vau’s plan was bold as he designed a heliocentric system that centered on the salon d’Apollon.
+The salon d’Apollon originally was designed as the King’s bedchamber, but served as a throne room.
 The original arrangement of the enfilade of rooms was thus: